iterorganization/IMAS-Validator/docs/source/defining_rules.rst

   Rules that check the validity of the data according to the generic Data Dictionary definition are grouped in a special rule set called ``generic``.
-  This generic ruleset is built in to the IMAS validator and enabled by default.
+  This generic ruleset is built in to the IMAS-Validator and enabled by default.
   You can specifically disable the generic tests by supplying the ``--no-generic`` flag to the Command Line Interface.